irvingdc/loud-mobility-site/src/pages/blog/example-2-of-the-blog-posts.md

 templateKey: blog-post
 title: Simple steps to start riding in London
 date: 2021-08-17T23:36:33.766Z
 description: Starting cycling in London can be daunting.
-You'll almost certainly have had someone telling you "its terrifying you wont catch me doing it" or worse yet had your ear chewed off about all the gear and kit you need to have to 'reeaaally be a cyclist in the city'.
-We're here to share that actually its really simple to start riding in London, and better yet, there are loads of free and fun resources to help you do it.
+Click here for all you need to start cycling in the city.
 featuredpost: true
 featuredimage: /img/fernando-meloni-va6b5ag3jvo-unsplash.jpg
 ---